devcorkvince/devcorkvince.github.com/_posts/2012-03-22-operating-system-i-use.md

 2011 - Still Using Ubuntu and Alternative Distrus base on it like Elementary OS cause of VALA PL

 2012 - Currently Using Ubuntu 11.10 Cause its March and 12.04 is Due @ end of April

+	 - Shift to Linux Mint 13 Maya Cinnamon waiting for ElementaryOS Luna

 ####To be continue ...